How to Process Ingredients for Carp Bait

 This is the stage most homemade bait development misses.

-For a controlled comparison system covering water uptake, swelling, softening, cracking, breakdown and batch-to-batch differences, use How to Test Boilies Before Fishing.
+For a controlled comparison system covering water uptake, swelling, softening, cracking, breakdown and batch differences, use How to Test Boilies Before Fishing.

 How Processing Changes the Finished Boilie

-Ingredient preparation affects the finished bait before cooking even begins.
+Ingredient preparation affects the finished bait before cooking begins.

 A mix dominated by ultra-fine powders can behave very differently from a mix containing controlled coarse fractions.

-That is why processing should be documented when you are developing a recipe.
+That is why processing should be documented when developing a recipe.

 The weight is identical.